gazzamc/qbt-space-monitor/README.md

 # QBittorrent Space Monitor

-This Docker container contains a python script that will check the remaining space and resume downloads if sufficient space is available.
+This Docker container contains a python script that will manage qbittorrent downloads when space is limited.

+##Note:
+Be sure to set all new downloads to pause when added.

 # Docker Compose Example
 Using **Ofelia** to schedule a check every 15mins